yoctoproject/poky/documentation/ref-manual/variables.rst

       For more information on :term:`INHERIT`, see the :ref:`bitbake:bitbake-user-manual/bitbake-user-manual-metadata:\`\`inherit\`\` configuration directive`"
-      section in the Bitbake User Manual.
+      section in the BitBake User Manual.

    :term:`INHERIT_DISTRO`
       Lists classes that will be inherited at the distribution level.
 It is